 For Bentley, living up to the brand’s former glory is only part of the reason it's now considering a motorsports return.
 The other, and much more practical reason, is that racing can actually improve the breed of Bentley’s production models, particularly in terms of durability.

-Speaking with Autocar on the eve of the 2012 Los Angeles Auto Show, where Bentley will be presenting its Continental GT3 race car concept on U.S. soil for the first time, the automaker’s engineering boss Rolf Frech confirmed that production of Bentley's race and road cars could be closely linked.
+, where Bentley will be presenting its Continental GT3 race car concept on U.S. soil for the first time, the automaker’s engineering boss Rolf Frech confirmed that production of Bentley's race and road cars could be closely linked.